Siberian Pine Chewing Gum

 - Must be kept in a cool, but not cold place.
 Place one piece into your mouth, let it warm up and soften for about 10 seconds before chewing.
 Chew for 15 to 20 minutes after a meal or anytime you desire.
 Beautiful on Raw Siberian Pine Chewing Gum is perfectly safe to use whenever you like.

-Purity first is a non-negotiable requirement for me.
-It should be the same for you.
 This gum is 100 percent natural.
 No artificial ingredients.
 No sweeteners.
 No added colors or scents or flavorings.

 "I like the Siberian resin gum very much.
 It's so nice and austere compared to those commercial gums that I haven't chewed in forty years.
 It offers a beneficial and pleasant tasting chewing workout.
 Best of all, it has an authentic taste without those sugary chemicals I remember.
 Here's wishing you all the best for the holidays as well as for the development of the new Oral Balm."